 Education policy is a devolved area, and this briefing focuses on the position in English schools.
 Links are provided to relevant policies in place in Scotland, Wales, and Northern Ireland.

 Universities and FE colleges face different challenges to schools with regard to the welfare and protection of students as most students are adults.
-The situation is further complicated on campuses where students are living and socialising together.
+The situation is complicated on campuses where students are living and socialising together.
 Higher and further education institutions have a duty to ensure that students have a safe environment in which to live and work.
 They also have a duty under the Equalities Act 2010 to eliminate discrimination, to promote equality and to foster good relations between groups.
 These duties however must be implemented whilst allowing adult students freedom and autonomy.
 This can be a difficult balance to achieve.

 This paper gives an overview of the issue of sexual harassment in colleges and universities and sets out the legal duties of institutions and their responses to the problem of rising incidents of sexual harassment and violence.